schism-dev/schism/docs/schism/spherical-coordinates.md

 - `(xnd,ynd,znd)`, `(xcj,ycj,zcj)`, `(xctr,yctr,zctr)` are global coordinates of node, side center and element centroid for `ics=1` or `2`.
 If `ics=1` (Cartesian), `znd=zcj=zctr= 0`;
 - `(znl, zs, ze)` are local z-coordinates measured vertically upward from the undisturbed surface (i.e. local frame when `ics=2`), at node, side, and element;
 - `eframe(1:3,1:3,1:nea)` is the tensor for the element frame (w.r.t. global frame).
 The 2nd index indicates axid id `(1=x; 2=y; 3=z)` and the 1st index indicates tensor components. `sframe` and `pframe` are similar.

+**References**

+<span id="comblen2009">Comblen, R., Legrand, S., Deleersnijder, E., and Legat, V. (2009) A finite element method for solving the shallow water equations on the sphere.
+Ocean Mod., 28, 12-23.</span>